25 Things You Should Know Before Buying Rental Property

 A good example of how to buy rental property with a larger budget is purchasing rental properties in an affordable city like Liverpool.

-By investing in Liverpool with a larger budget, you could buy multiple properties for the price of just one in London, where buy to let investments can cost over £1 million in certain areas.
+By investing in Liverpool with a larger budget, you could buy multiple properties for the price of just one in London, where buy-to-let investments can cost over £1 million in certain areas.

 9) Market research: Find the Right Location